Motorcycle Bluetooth For Adventure, Touring & Enduro

 In the interest of fair discussion, we should look at both sides of the debate.
 As with all products and technology, the golden rule with motorcycles is SAFETY FIRST.
 It is all very well having your favourite album blasting into your ears whilst on the last leg of a long day in the saddle, but if you don’t hear that big truck bearing down on you, or are distracted from that car pulling into your lane by a phone call from home, things are going to get nasty.

 Also, let’s be honest, in any large group of people, there is always one character who can get a bit tiring.
 If your not sure who that is in your group, it’s probably you!
 I am joking of course.
 Having too many people chattering away, connected to a hub, whilst the group is riding technically challenging roads or terrain, is fraught with danger.
-As such, these systems tend to limit the number of those who are able to talk, to around four at any one time.
+As such, these bluetooth communicators tend to limit the number of those who are able to talk, to around four at any one time.
 If you are finding the group chatter distracting, you can drop in and out of the group at will.
 Bluetooth reconnection is best done whilst stationary, as it can be fiddly.
 (More on this later).